Photo by Lance Reis

 Free Earth Day Celebration at The Oregon Garden

-On Saturday, April 19, head to The Oregon Garden for family-friendly indoor activities at the garden for free.
+On Saturday, April 18, head to The Oregon Garden for family-friendly indoor activities at the garden for free.
 The event is held from 10 a.m. to 4 p.m.

-Visitors of all ages can explore a variety of educational exhibits, interactive demonstrations and eco-friendly vendors.
+Visitors of all ages can explore a variety of educational exhibits, interactive demonstrations and 30-plus eco-friendly vendors.
 There are lots of hands-on activities to engage the whole family.

-Learn from the Experts
+Learn From the Experts

 Parking

-Onsite parking is $10, but complimentary park-and-walk lots are also available at Silverton Senior Center and Robert Frost Elementary.
+On-site parking is $10, but complimentary park-and-walk lots are also available at Silverton Senior Center and Robert Frost Elementary.

 Plus, the event is pet-friendly, so feel free to bring your furry friends along.